mayataka/crane_x7_mpc_ros2/README.md

 # CRANE_X7_MPC_ROS2

-This is an example implementation of MPC for a robot manipulator based on [idocp](https://github.com/mayataka/idocp) with ROS2.
+This is an example implementation of MPC for a robot manipulator using [robotoc](https://github.com/mayataka/robotoc) with ROS2.

 ### CAUTION: This repo is under development